joelagnel/adeb/README.md

 ```

 * Once done, hit `CTRL + D` and you will exit out of the shell.
-To remove androdeb from the device, run:
+To remove adeb from the device, run:
 ```
 adeb remove
 ```
 If you have multiple devices connected, please add `-s <serialnumber>`.
 Serial numbers of all devices connected can be obtained by `adb devices`.

-* To update the androdeb you cloned on your host, run:
+* To update the adeb you cloned on your host, run:
 ```
 adeb pull
 ```

-To update an existing androdeb clone on your host, run:
+To update an existing adeb clone on your host, run:
 ```
 adeb git-pull
 ```

 More advanced usage instructions
 --------------------------------
-### Install kernel headers in addition to preparing androdeb device:
+### Install kernel headers in addition to preparing adeb device:
 ```
 adeb prepare --kernelsrc /path/to/kernel-source
 ```